 can yoga or swimming help with scoliosis?

-If you are suffering from a functional scoliosis (scoliosis curvature that disappears during Adam's test), yes, general exercise such as yoga, pilates or swimming will help.
+If you are suffering from a functional scoliosis (scoliosis that disappears during Adam's test), yes, general exercise such as yoga, pilates or swimming will help.
 Functional scoliosis normally occurs due to muscle spasms or leg length differences.
-In such cases treatment of the spine is deemed unnecessary.
+In such cases, treatment of the spine is deemed unnecessary.
 However most scoliosis are structural (scoliosis curvature that is visible or becomes prominent during Adam's test) and structural problems cannot be solved by general exercises such as yoga or swimming.
-They are great as they strengthen and stretch the muscles that hold the spine, but they do not fix the underlying problem.
+They are great as they strengthen and stretch the muscles that hold the spine, but they won't fix the underlying problem.

 so Can Chiropractic Fix Scoliosis?

 Numerous anecdotal evidences and case studies suggest that chiropractic treatment can indeed fix - or at least improve - scoliosis.
 However, it's also true that the effectiveness of chiropractic treatment for scoliosis hasn't been researched on a larger scale.
-As a chiropractor myself, I would strongly recommend chiropractic for anyone as a natural and safe solution to scoliosis.
+As a chiropractor myself, I would strongly recommend chiropractic as a natural and safe solution to scoliosis.
 Chiropractic is superior than most other forms of treatment as it promotes prevention and empowers individuals to actively take action.
-So don't helplessly wait to see if scoliosis worsens or not.
-Take your loved ones to a chiropractor because I know I would.
-The lack of gold standard evidence does not mean it doesn't work.
+Don't helplessly wait to see if your scoliosis worsens or not.